Top USA Camping Trips and Tours for 2022

 Looking for the best camping trips and tours?
 You’ve come to the right place.

 Camping trips immerse us in nature in a way we don’t get in our everyday lives.
 Imagine returning to camp after a long, satisfying day of hiking through a National Park wilderness.
 You mosey around camp, thinking about that giant bison you saw along the trail, while smells from the grill swirl around you.
 Once you’ve had dinner, you relax by the crackling campfire with your marshmallow-topped stick hovering near the flames.

 When it’s time to crawl into your tent, you open your rainfly so you can look at the glimmering stars in the Milky Way as you drift off to sleep.
 In the morning, you rise to the smell of fresh coffee.
 Then, after breakfast, you lace up your boots for another fantastic day of hiking.
 What’s on the agenda for today?
 With the help of your expert guide, you’re off to summit a 10,000-foot peak with 360-degree views of the wide, open country in Yellowstone.

 If you’re looking for a fun, action-packed adventure that melds some of the comforts of inn-based hiking tours with a bit of the wildness of backpacking trips, our basecamp trips may be just what you’re after.
 Sometimes, you’ll want to hike remote trails while also seeing the iconic sites of our country’s most beloved public lands.
 Well, we’ve got you covered.
-We’ve rounded up our top camping trips of his year so you can choose the perfect U.S.A. destination for your camping adventure.
+We’ve rounded up our top camping trips for 2022 so you can choose the perfect U.S.A. destination for your camping adventure.

 what is a camping tour?